OfficeDev/teams-toolkit-samples/adaptive-card-notification/README.md

 ### Deploy the app to Azure

 1. Open Microsoft 365 Agents Toolkit, and sign into Azure by clicking the `Sign in to Azure` under the `ACCOUNTS` section from sidebar.
-1. Open the command palette and select `Teams: Provision`.
+1. Open the command palette and select `Microsoft 365 Agents: Provision`.
-1. Once provision is completed, open the command palette and select `Teams: Deploy`.
+1. Once provision is completed, open the command palette and select `Microsoft 365 Agents: Deploy`.

 ### Preview the app in Teams